VincentNLOBJ/PVP2ACT/README.md

 # How to Use:

-1) Save the original image used by .PVP without palette into a .png (they will show as grayscale).
+1) Save the original image used by .PVP without palette as .png (they will show as grayscale).
 2) Open the .png in Photoshop, change the mode into "indexed", then load the "grayscale" palette and confirm.
 3) Load your .ACT as color table